lcp

 In addition, the education is only meaningful when the acquired knowledge actually offers an opportunity for changes in practice.
 That is, the knowledge gained has to be both relevant and practical.

-We are brining you a new series of face-to-face ‘Hot Topics’ courses are lecture style sessions that update participants on the latest evidence based approaches.
+Our current ‘Hot Topics’ courses include all three CPD categories to help you meet your CPD requirements while getting the latest clinical practice guideline updates to support patient care.
 The courses are designed to offer condensed or ‘chunked’ bursts of information that can be more easily incorporated into a GP’s tight working schedule.

 We offer GPs the opportunity to ensure they continue to deliver the highest standard of clinical care in the face of the ever-changing landscape of medical knowledge.